VyPhammm/Processing-Data-Customer-ETL-Cloud-/README.md

 # Output:
 - ETL and process data from raw data to data can be analyzed.
-- Save Processed data to 4 table on Azure Database.
+- Save Processed data to 4 tables on Azure Database.
 - Analysis data --> write a report.

 # List file: